Our Leadership Team

 Lisa grew her skills through many years and roles with Wells Fargo, ultimately serving as Midwest Division Manager and head of the bank’s Chicago leadership team.
 Along with her husband Lamar, Lisa capitalized and built an architecture and design practice that grew to 30 professionals and positive cash flow within its first year.
 She negotiated the sale of a majority interest in the firm and oversaw the integration with the operations of its new parent entity.
-Lisa remains committed to solving the most pressing issues of her community through her work on the board of United Way of Metropolitan Chicago and as an active member of the Chicago Network and the Economic Club of Chicago.
+Lisa remains committed to solving the most pressing issues of her community through her work on the board of United Way of Metropolitan Chicago and as an active member of the Chicago Network, Women Leaders in Philanthropy and the Economic Club of Chicago.

 Dr. Olivia Kessel

 Chief Medical Officer, UK

 Olivia brings global experience and two decades of practice as a physician and leader of patient-centric programs to her role as RareiTi’s Chief Medical Officer.
 Her clinical, commercial and systems expertise has been instrumental in developing RareiTi’s approach to and platform for delivering Expanded Access Programs.
 Olivia is an entrepreneur with experience in the delivery of digital health initiatives in Africa and is founder of EVOLVE – CARE, a digital health coaching company.
 Olivia was formaly Director of Patient Services for Humira at Abbvie in Europe and Head of Medical Access for Gilead Sciences.